beesly/beesly.github.io/docs/resources/basics.md

 ## Basics

-A resource represents a single HTTP resource, although it may have nested relationships.
-A resource is what's returned by an API call:
+A `Resource` represents a single HTTP resource, although it may have nested relationships.
+A resource is the result of an API call.
+For instance:

 ```text
 GET /customer/300